AspectGTAG/Gorilla-Tag-mod-fixer/README.md

-Created in python is a simple, lightweight and easy-to-use app that fixes mods for Gorilla Tag.
+Created in python is a simple, lightweight and easy-to-use console app that fixes mods for Gorilla Tag.